wxj-gravity/wxj-gravity.github.io/hobbies.md

 </div>
 </center>

 <center>2008 in my hometown (Sorry, I forget the exact time).
-The telescope is F70076, and it is like a toy.
-But it broadened my horizons.</center>
+The telescope is F70076.
+It is like a toy, but it broaden my horizons.</center>

 <br>